Mastering IT Contract Reviews: A Guide for Technology Leaders

 Wrapping It Up: Why Every Leader Needs an IT Contract Review Checklist

-The goal of this review isn’t to replace your legal team — it’s to make sure your organization can run, measure, and manage the partnership effectively.
+The goal of this review isn’t to replace your legal team.
+It’s to ensure your organization can run, measure, and manage the partnership effectively.

-When IT leaders send contracts to Legal with these five areas already addressed, they’re showing maturity, foresight, and operational leadership.
-They’re also saving everyone time — because Legal shouldn’t have to catch what IT should already know to look for.
+When IT leaders send contracts to Legal with these five areas already addressed, they demonstrate maturity, foresight, and operational leadership.
+They also save everyone time — because Legal shouldn’t have to catch what IT should already know to look for.

 So before you hit “send” to Legal, ask yourself: